 Podcast popularity and listenership will only continue to rise and so will the opportunity to connect with people in a new and novel way.

 When sponsoring podcasts, trust the host to deliver a message in their own voice.

-It's better to go for frequency over reach.
-Pick a podcasts where you can purchase three to five ads versus one ad on a large podcast.
+It's better to go for frequency than reach.
+Pick a podcasts where you can purchase three to five ads versus one on a large podcast.

 The amount you pay for podcast advertising will vary depending on the length and type of the ad.

-It's also important to take into consideration that podcasts offer different pricing structures.
-Ads can be sold on a cost per mille (CPM) or cost per acquisition (CPA) rate.
+It's essential to know that podcasts offer different pricing structures.
+Ads are sold on a cost per mille (CPM) or cost per acquisition (CPA) rate.
 CPM is the cost you'll pay per 1,000 impressions or downloads.
 CPA is the cost you'll pay to acquire a customer.
-Most ads are sold on a CPM model.
+Most ads are priced on a CPM model.

-During my research for this piece, I found the current average cost of podcast advertising rates is a CPM of about $25.
+The current average cost of podcast advertising is a CPM of about $25.